automl/ConfigSpace/docs/source/Guide.rst

 >>> c = CSH.UniformFloatHyperparameter(name='C', lower=0, upper=1)
 >>> max_iter = CSH.UniformIntegerHyperparameter(name='max_iter', lower=10, upper=100)

-As last step in this example, we need to add them to the :class:`~ConfigSpace.configuration_space.ConfigurationSpace` and sample a configuration from it
+As last step, we need to add them to the :class:`~ConfigSpace.configuration_space.ConfigurationSpace`.
+For demonstation purpose, we sample a configuration from it.

 .. doctest::